Health insurance in West Virginia

 West Virginia open enrollment period and dates

-The open enrollment period for 2021 coverage in West Virginia will run from November 1, 2020 to December 15, 2020.
-For 2020 health coverage, enrollment is available only for people with qualifying events.
+The open enrollment period for 2021 coverage in West Virginia ran from November 1 through December 15, 2020.
+Outside of open enrollment, enrollment is available only for people with qualifying events.
 Native Americans can enroll year-round in the exchange, as can anyone eligible for Medicaid or CHIP.

 It’s important for each consumer to visit the exchange each year.
 Enrollment does not carry over from one year to the next.
 The available health plan options offered on the marketplace vary from one year to the next, and an income change can affect your qualification for subsidies or cost-sharing reductions.